lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 the Instructor Dashboard, they can see the following additional information for each learner.

-* Enrollment track: honor, verified, or professional education.
-Verification status, to identify learners in the verified or professional track who have completed identity verification with edX.
+* Enrollment track, to identify the learner's enrollment mode as honor, verified, or professional education.

+* Verification status, to identify learners in the verified or professional track who have completed identity verification with edX.

 * Certificate eligibility status, to identify learners who have earned the passing grade in the course at the time of the grade report generation.

 * Certificate delivery status, to identify learners who have received their certificates.

-The type of certificate, for learners who are eligible to receive a certificate.
+* The type of certificate, for learners who are eligible to receive a certificate.

 For more information, see `Interpret the Grade Report`_ in *Building and Running an Open edX Course*.